Thumbnail photo for the tallest tropical tree in the world

 Professional tree climber measuring the tree

-Unding Jami measuring the tree.
-He is too high above to hear anything from the ground, so his team only can communicate with him by phone.
+Unding Jami is measuring the tree.
+He is too high above to hear anything from the ground, so his team can only communicate with him by phone.
 Photo by Stephanie Law

 Jul 2006: 88.32 Metres (289.8 Feet)

-This tropical tree was reported by Dr. Roman Dial from Anchorage Alaska University in National Geographic Magazine (July 2006 edition), and it held the tallest tropical tree title for nearly 10 years.
-It is also the most photographed by the public because it’s only a 900-Metre walk away from the entrance of Tawau Hills Park, which is managed by Sabah Parks.
+This tropical tree was reported by Dr. Roman Dial of the University of Alaska in National Geographic Magazine (July 2006 edition) and held the title of the tallest tropical tree for nearly 10 years.
+It is also the most photographed by the public because it’s only a 900-Metre walk away from the entrance of Tawau Hills Park, which Sabah Parks manages.

 The longest record holder of the Tallest Tropical Tree in the world

 This Yellow Meranti tree in Tawau Hills Park is the longest record holder (Jul 2006 – Jun 2016) of the Tallest Tropical Tree in the world.
-At that time people thought 90 Metres was the height limit of tropical tree until they discovered the 100.8-Metre-tall Menara in 2014.
+At that time, people thought 90 Metres was the height limit of tropical trees until they discovered the 100.8-Metre-tall Menara in 2014.

-Another beautiful tall tree in Tawau Hills Park is also worth a mention.
+Another beautiful tall tree in Tawau Hills Park is also worth mentioning.
 It’s a 85.76-Metre-tall (281.4 Feet) Menggaris tree (species: Koompassia excelsa), nicknamed as Pontiankak Putih Cantik (Pretty White Pontiankak in English).
 It is the world’s tallest legume (its fruit is edible).

 Left: 85.76-Metre-tall Menggaris tree (Pontiankak Putih Cantik).
 Right: Menggaris trees (species: Koompassia excelsa)